lambdaclass/lambdaworks/crates/math/src/circle/README.md

 - The helper function `order_cfft_result_naive` rearranges these evaluations into the natural order, aligning them with the original order of the coset points.

 ### Inverse FFT (ICFFT)
 - **Process:** The inverse FFT (`icfft`) mirrors the forward FFT's layered approach, but with operations that invert the transformation.
+It is used for polynomial interpolation, instead of evaluation.
 - **Scaling:** After processing, the result is scaled by the inverse of the input length to recover the original polynomial coefficients.

 ### Design Considerations and Optimizations